Maubantj/gitTask_2/README.md

 ## Installation section
 1. You need to install an application called VS code from your web browser.
 This application runs python files.
-2. Once you have VS Code installed, please download the inventory_management directory on your local repositroy(you can select any directory of your choice).
+2. Once you have VS Code installed, please download the _inventory_management_ directory on your local repository(you can select any directory of your choice).
-3. The inventory_management folder contains four files, _inventory.py_ - python file which contains the inventory management program.
+3. The _inventory_management_ folder contains four files, _inventory.py_ - python file which contains the inventory management program.
       _inventory_backup.py_ - backup copy of inventory.py.
       _inventory.txt_ - database containing inventory records.